caneryalcin/Generator-Python/README.md

     -can contain more yield statement.
     -Returns an iterator which means methods like __iter__() and __next__() are implemented automatically.
     -When the function ends,StopIteration is raise an error on further calls(not shown in this example)

+## Differences between Generator function and a Normal function

+    -Genetors use yield statement instead of return statement.
+    -Return statement terminates a function entirely
+     but yield statement only gives a value when a function calls.